 If you have ever sat in front of a computer, it’s more than likely you have made your way over to google.com.
-And for our Digital Marketing school it is almost certain that our students have spent countless hours on the Google search engine.
-If you’ve ever researched your favorite musician, actor, looked up what a certain combination of various illness symptoms could mean, or searched for help working out a homework problem, you have undoubtedly spent time clicking through Google’s numerous web pages and articles.
+And for our Digital Marketing school it is almost certain that our students have spent countless hours on the Google search engine results page (SERPs).
+If you’ve ever researched your favorite musician, actor, looked up what a certain illness symptoms could mean, or searched for help working out a homework problem, you have undoubtedly spent time clicking through Google’s numerous web pages and links to articles.

 What Is Special About September 27?